rh-ecosystem-edge/ztp-pipeline-relocatable/pipelines/README.md

 ## Workflow

 ### Bootstrap
+- Export your KUBECONFIG env variable previously

-- Execute the bootstrap script file `pipelines/bootstrap.sh ${KUBECONFIG}` you can do that using this command:
+- Execute the bootstrap script file `pipelines/bootstrap.sh` you can do that using this command:
+- If you want launch a specific branch, you could pass the first argument with the name of the branch.
+If you don't pass any argument, it will use the default branch (master/main).

 ```
 export KUBECONFIG=/root/.kcli/clusters/test-ci/auth/kubeconfig
-curl -sLk https://raw.githubusercontent.com/rh-ecosystem-edge/ztp-pipeline-relocatable/tekton-pipeline/pipelines/bootstrap.sh | bash -s -- ${KUBECONFIG}
+curl -sLk https://raw.githubusercontent.com/rh-ecosystem-edge/ztp-pipeline-relocatable/tekton-pipeline/pipelines/bootstrap.sh | bash -s --
 ```

 - This is the output: